rabbitmq/rabbitmq-website/site/configure.md

 To override the main RabbitMQ config file location, use the `RABBITMQ_CONFIG_FILE` [environment variable](#customise-environment).
-Use `.conf` as file extension for the new style config format.
+Use `.conf` as file extension for the new style config format, e.g. `/etc/rabbitmq/rabbitmq.conf` or `/data/configuration/rabbitmq/rabbitmq.conf`

 ### <a id="advanced-config-file" class="anchor" href="#advanced-config-file">The advanced.config File</a>